LT-Intro-To-AI-SY2425/a2-movie-chatbot-amei16-cpu/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The most difficult for me was definitely learning all these new terms and how to implement them.
+How each has a difference and that there are different solutions to them.

 2. Explain how you could use the match function for extracting information from a movie database.
+You can use the match function for extracting information from a movie database by extracting information from it such as it's date for similar dates, same actors, and genre as well.